 ECN data: a unique resource

-ECN data, along with related datasets, are accessible via the ECN Data Centre, which includes options for examining the data in summary form using online tools.
-Raw data are available on completion of an online licence.
-Data are available for most ECN terrestrial sites from 1993 and from 1994 onwards for freshwater sites.
+ECN data, along with related datasets, are available on completion of an online licence.
+Data are available for most ECN terrestrial sites from 1993.
+Some freshwater data is also available.
 There is no charge for standard data requests (unless there are specific third-party licensing arrangements in place or if a request is particularly complex).

 - Special Issue marking 20 years of detailed environmental monitoring by ECN